cloudmrhub/KomaNYU.jl/docs/src/how-to/2-3-use-koma-scripts.md

 ### Phantom

 The Phantom struct created in this example represents a slice of a brain.
-To create it, we use the function `brain_phantom2D`, which is part of the subdependency **KomaMRICore**.
-While **KomaMRI** provides some phantom examples for experimentation, you may also want to create your custom **Phantom** struct tailored to your specific requirements.
+To create it, we use the function `brain_phantom2D`, which is part of the subdependency **KomaNYUCore**.
+While **KomaNYU** provides some phantom examples for experimentation, you may also want to create your custom **Phantom** struct tailored to your specific requirements.

 The **Phantom** struct contains MRI parameters related to the magnetization properties of an object.
 These parameters include magnetization positions, proton density, relaxation times, off-resonance, among others.
 To view all the keys and values of the object, you can do so in the **Julia REPL** as follows:
 ```julia-repl